jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 08/29/2022 <!-- lfm -->
+**Last updated:** 09/05/2022 <!-- lfm -->
-1. <!-- lfm -->The Suburbs by Arcade Fire
+1. <!-- lfm -->A Light For Attracting Attention by The Smile
-2. <!-- lfm -->Weighing Souls With Sand by The Angelic Process
+2. <!-- lfm -->Unspoken Words by Max Cooper
-3. <!-- lfm -->A Light For Attracting Attention by The Smile
+3. <!-- lfm -->The Suburbs by Arcade Fire
-4. <!-- lfm -->Relationship of Command by At the Drive-In
+4. <!-- lfm -->The Great Dismal by Nothing
-5. <!-- lfm -->Yank Crime by Drive Like Jehu
+5. <!-- lfm -->Bright Green Field by Squid